 Since then, my son has asked me “Mom, when is it my turn to go to the dentist?”
 He really wanted to go with me for my recent visit.

-Dr. V has a young child and so it’s easy to communicate with him about the challenges of getting your child to brush and god help me, floss.
+Our dentist has a young child and so it’s easy to communicate with him about the challenges of getting your child to brush and god help me, floss.
 We are in a pretty good routine for brushing but we talked about flossing for the first time yesterday and we will try to start flossing just between the back teeth for now.

 There is enough space between his teeth in the rest of his mouth that we don’t need to do more.
 Cheryl suggested I lay my son’s head in my lap to do the flossing and we’ll be using a dental floss stick like these Kids’ Flossers by Crayola to make it easier.

-Dr. V was very understanding saying at the very least introducing the idea of flossing now will set up our son for a lifetime of good habits.
+The dentist was very understanding saying at the very least introducing the idea of flossing now will set up our son for a lifetime of good habits.

 It’s extremely important to me to have a family dentist that is kid-friendly, kind and supportive.
 When I was young, probably between 10 and 12, I went to a dentist who scarred me for life emotionally.
 He was so rough and I had 8 extractions done – yes, teeth ripped from my body.
 I wouldn’t recommend this for any child.
 Pay for the braces people.
 To this day, I tense up even for a cleaning.
 I don’t want my son to ever go through that kind of fear and anxiety!